kyllew/kuisser/public/Domain 1 Questions.md

 Q138
-A company wants to find groups for its customers based on the customers’ demographics and buying patterns.
+A retail business needs to segment its clientele based on customer characteristics and purchasing behaviors.
-Which algorithm should the company use to meet this requirement?
+Which algorithm would be most appropriate to address this requirement?
 Options :
 A. K-nearest neighbors (k-NN)
 B. K-means
 C. Decision tree
-D. Support vector machine
+D. Random forest

 Correct Answer:
 	B. K-means